Mercy was founded in gratitude.

 2019 Harvest Bash benefiting Mercy Kids

-Join us in raising funds for Mercy Kids Lebanon at our 2019 Harvest Bash on Saturday, October 26.
-To learn more or register online, click here.
+Thank you for helping us raise funds for Mercy Kids Lebanon at our 2019 Harvest Bash!
+To learn more about the event, click here.

 Thank you for your generous support and partnership as we continue to carry out Mercy’s mission in the communities we serve.